"You are pure evil", Parkland victims' families at gunman Nikolas Cruz sentencing hearing

 Those who spoke stood at a lectern about 20 feet from Cruz, stared him in the eye, and let out their anger and grief, with many telling the 24-year-old they hope his remaining years are filled with the fear and pain he inflicted.

-Many also criticized a Florida law that requires jury unanimity for a death sentence to be imposed - Cruz's jurors voted 9-3 on October 13th for a sentence of life in prison without parole.
+Many also criticized a Florida law that requires jury unanimity for a death sentence to be imposed - Cruz's jurors voted 9-3 on October 13th for a sentence of death.

 "He has escaped this punishment because a minority of the jury was given the power to overturn the majority decision made by people who were able to see him for what he is - a remorseless monster who deserves no mercy," Meghan Petty said.